 I'M FEELING A BIT SICK TODAY AND WON'T BE DOING TOO MUCH.
 CAN I RESUME MY DATA COLLECTION IN A COUPLE OF DAYS WHEN I'M BACK TO MY REGULAR ROUTINE?

 Getting ill is a fact of life.
 We prefer that participants wear the SenseDoc for ten consecutive days even if there are a couple of unusual days in the mix.
+Please keep wearing it, even if you’re feeling sick and are having a slower day.

 I WORK AT A HOSPITAL AND AM REQUIRED TO KEEP MY PHONE IN AIRPLANE MODE.
 WILL I BE ABLE TO USE THE SENSEDOC?